 - Break Her Heart to Save Her: Steven tries to break up his friendship with Connie so that she can stay safe.
 She confronts him about this, saying that she'll honor it if that's what he really wants, but only if he says it right to her face.
 He loses his nerve and admits everything.

-- Breather Episode: While not exactly sunshine and rainbows in its own right, this episode is a much needed one after the intense events of "The Return" and "Jail Break".
+- Breather Episode: While not exactly sunshine and rainbows in its own right, this episode is much less intense than the events of "The Return" and "Jail Break".

 - Character Development: This marks the start of Steven seeing his Gem job as something more dangerous and stressful, than as "fun adventures".